Homeschool Math Curriculum

 A highly dedicated user community offers support.
 Laura in CT noted, "Where I've been stumped (and it's happened a couple times), Jenny on the Singapore Math® board (www.singaporemath.com) has helped me out."
 Laura and others have also mentioned the email support group http://groups.yahoo.com/group/SingaporeMath.

-Many students require more review and drill than is contained in the basal texts.
+Some students require more review and drill than is contained in the main texts.
 That's why we carry some supplementary materials from Singapore Math® as well as the other programs.
-But, obviously, you will have to buy more than the History / Bible / Literature program itself.

 Some parents with multiple students find Singapore Math® requires more of their time than they'd prefer.